vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Tuesday` ⚡⚡⚡
+Have an amazing `Wednesday` ⚡⚡⚡

-Did you know Today on `27th October`
+Did you know Today on `28th October`
 ```
-“Du Pont announced that it would name its new synthetic yarn nylon.”
-(Year: 1938)
+“Eli Whitney applied for a patent for the cotton gin.”
+(Year: 1793)
 ```